Mhp23/react-native-full-responsive/USAGE.md

 ## useRStyle

 A hook is provided for [createRStyle](#createrstyle) to create a dynamic responsive scale.
 This hook generates a new style when there are changes in dimensions, the parsing method, type, or bases.
-It accepts tree arguments:
+It accepts two arguments:

 1. The first argument is the style and is required (as an object or a function)
 2. The second argument is the dependency list to regenerate styles after changing them, and default is an empty array
-3. The third argument is the parsing method which is optional and the default is `recursive`

 An example: